What is the purpose of the Duke Advanced Practice Provider Leadership Institute (APPLI)?

 Optimum experiences and learning from the program can only be achieved with a certain level of commitment and support from the team members’ employers/supervisors.
 Employers/supervisors are asked to commit to:

-- ensuring that work accommodations are made so that the individual team members can participate in all required program sessions – both onsite and distance
+- ensuring that work accommodations are made so that participants can engage in all required program sessions – both onsite and distance

 - supporting and/or collaborating with the team, as appropriate, to define and implement the transformational health project